adammichaelwood/progressive-solemnity/about/index.md

 ---
-layout: page
+layout: essay
-title: About
+title: Progressive Solemnity
-permalink: /about/
+subtitle: About
 ---

 This is the liturgy blog of Adam Michael Wood.